tikv/website/content/blog/how-tikv-read-write.md

 ### PD

-Each TiKV reports the information of all Regions to Placement Driver (PD), so that  PD gathers the Region information of the entire cluster.
+Each TiKV reports the information of all Regions to Placement Driver (PD), so that PD is aware of the Region information for the entire cluster.
 Based on this, a Region routing table is formed as shown below:

 {{< figure
     src="/img/blog/how-tikv-accesses-data/region-routing.png"
     caption="Region Routing in TiKV"
     number="" >}}

 When the Client needs to manipulate the data of a certain key, it first asks the PD which Region the key belongs to.
-For example, for key a, PD knows that it belongs to Region 1, and will return the related information to the Client, such as how many replicas are there for Region 1, which peer is the Leader now, and on which TiKV are the replicas of this leader residing, etc.
+For example, for key `a`, PD knows that it belongs to Region 1, and will return the related information to the Client, such as how many replicas are there for Region 1, which peer is the Leader now, and on which TiKV are the replicas of this leader residing, etc.

 The client caches the relevant Region information locally, and proceed with subsequent operations.
 However it is possible that the Raft Leader of the Region is changed, or the Region is split and merged.
 The client will know that the cache is invalid, and then obtain the latest information from PD again.